Next Start

 As mentioned previously, many people are aware of the importance of changing motor oil, yet are unaware when it comes to transmission fluid.

 Over time, both automatic and manual transmission fluid will break down and become contaminated with particles and debris.
-While transmission fluid doesn’t need to be changed as frequently as your motor oil, for example, it’s important to keep a close eye on it and check it regularly.
+While transmission fluid doesn’t need to be changed as frequently as your motor oil, it’s important to keep a close eye on it and check it regularly.

 If your transmission fluid level is low or the fluid has started to break down, you’ll notice a decrease in performance when shifting or engaging into gear.
 This can also increase the risk of damaging internal gears and parts as they begin grinding together due to a lack of lubricant.